Sign In / Sign Out

 How do I select my own room and meal plan?

 After having a room selected, you are prompted to select a meal plan.
-Each student in a traditional First-Time Freshman housing facility is required to carry a meal plan.
+Each student in a traditional first year student housing facility is required to carry a meal plan.
 Without a meal plan selected after selecting a room, the Sparky Meal Plan is the default meal plan selection.

 With a room and meal plan selected, you can confirm your application, completing it on both the My ASU Housing and your My ASU checkbox.